danielabar/meblog/src/markdown/rails-kafka-consumer.md

 * Simple diagram showing legacy inventory system, produces inventory messages to Kafka topic, consumed by the Rails e-commerce app.
 * Link to demo app on Github
 * Maybe mention schema validation as an aside?
+* Mention just barely scratched the surface of what can be done with kafka and karafka, link to docs for more advanced use cases.